vulnman/vulnman.github.io/_docs/01_getting_started/01-install.md

 For the docker image to work, you need to set up vulnman to use a [postgres database](/docs/getting-started/configuration#postgresql).

-To make the report generation work, add the following lines to your `local_settings.py` file:
+To make the report generation work, add the following line to your `local_settings.py` file:

 ```
 CELERY_BROKER_URL = "redis://redis:6379"
-CELERY_RESULT_BACKEND = "redis://redis:6379"
 ```

 A basic settings example for the docker setup is shown below: